Teen Mom: Young and Pregnant

-Teen Mom: Young and Pregnant, (stylised as Teen Mom: Young + Pregnant) is an American reality television series that premiered on March 12, 2018 on MTV.
+Teen Mom: Young and Pregnant (stylised as Teen Mom: Young + Pregnant) is an American reality television series that premiered on March 12, 2018 on MTV.
 It is a spinoff of the Teen Mom franchise, which itself is a spinoff of MTV's 16 and Pregnant series.
 Teen Mom: Young + Pregnant is a docuseries similar to the original 16 and Pregnant format.
 It follows the lives of different teenage moms: Brianna Jaramillo, Kayla Sessler, Rachel Beaver, Kiaya Elliott, Madisen Beith and formerly Lexi Tatman, Jade Cline, Ashley Jones and Kayla Jones as they go through pregnancy and become young mothers.

 Production

 On June 27, 2018, the show's first season was extended to include a B season, that began airing on October 15 and concluded on December 17, 2018.
 On January 10, 2019, the series was renewed for a second season that would feature two new moms.
 On January 25, 2019, it was announced that Lexi was cut from the second season and is being replaced by a new girl, Kiaya from Virginia.
 On May 7, 2019, it was announced that Jade Cline was moving to Teen Mom 2, replacing Jenelle Evans.

 On September 24, 2019, it was announced that the second season would premiere on October 22, 2019.
 It also was confirmed that two new moms, Rachel Beaver and Kiaya Elliott, would be joining the cast to replace Cline and Tatman.

 In December 2020, it was announced that Ashley Jones would be moving to Teen Mom 2 to replace Chelsea Houska.
 In May 2021, it was announced that 16 and Pregnant star Madisen Beith would replace Ashley Jones in the third season.
 Another new cast member named Kayla Jones was also announced as a new cast member for the third season, which premiered on September 7, 2021.

 On January 31, 2022, it was announced that Kayla Jones was cut from the second half of the third season with Madisen becoming a full time cast member.

-Also in 2022, Rachel announced she was leaving due to mental health.
+In 2023, the series was canceled after three seasons.

 Cast

 Jade Cline

 Jade Cline (from Indianapolis, Indiana) is the mother of Kloie Kenna Austin who was born on September 18, 2017.
 The father is her then-boyfriend Sean Austin.
 The couple split in February 2019.
 They have since reconciled and became engaged in Summer 2022.
+On October 6, 2023, Jade Cline married Sean Austin.